Kiasu Checklist: 10 Things to Do Before Your Baby Arrives

 Familiarise yourself with newborn vaccinations

 Vaccinations are going to be a big part of your newborn’s doctor’s visits.
 They’re administered to your child as soon as they’re born to protect them against harmful diseases.
-The good news is that by the end of 2020, Singaporean children under the age of 18 will be eligible for free vaccinations at polyclinics and Community Health Assist Scheme (CHAS) general practitioner (GP) clinics.
+The good news is Singaporean children under the age of 18 will be eligible for free vaccinations at polyclinics and Community Health Assist Scheme (CHAS) general practitioner (GP) clinics.

-Here is a summary of all the vaccinations your baby will need until they’re 18 months old.
+Here is a summary of all the vaccinations your baby will need from birth until they’re 17 years old.

 Ensure your baby is protected